SmokeySam/My_Portfolio/README.md

 ## Colors :

 - I choose to use blue as the primary and secondary colors within my project based upson personal preference of blue being my favourite color.
-My colors of my text are black and white.
-Blue is used for clickable links and icons.
+My colors of my text are black and white, with blue been used for clickable links and icons.

 ## Fonts :